nickgros/synapse-web-monorepo/apps/SageAccountWeb/README.md

 ### `pnpm test`

-Launches the test runner in the interactive watch mode.<br>
+Runs all of the tests in the project using Jest.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `pnpm build`